Glue ear

 • steroids (such as Prednisone).

-If your child has glue ear they may not be able to hear you.
+If your child has glue ear, they may not be able to hear you.
 It can be helpful to get their attention before you speak to them.
 Remember to speak slowly and clearly to your child.
-Try to make sure your child can see your face when you are speaking to them and try to reduce background noise.
+Try to make sure your child can see your face when you're speaking to them and try to reduce background noise.

 If you're concerned about your child's hearing or language development, see your healthcare provider.

 Some areas have mobile children's ear clinics which visit schools and early childhood education centres.
 If your area has a mobile clinic, you could also talk to one of the ear nurse specialists.
-They are specially trained to diagnose, treat, monitor and refer children with middle ear problems.
+They're specially trained to diagnose, treat, monitor and refer tamariki with middle ear problems.

-If your child has glue ear for more than 3 months, or has repeated episodes of glue ear, they should see an ENT (ear, nose and throat) specialist.
-The specialist may arrange a hearing test for your child.
+If your child has glue ear for more than 3 months or repeated episodes of persistent middle ear fluid, they should be referred to an ENT (ear, nose and throat) specialist.
+Your healthcare provider can do a referral.
+Your healthcare provider or ENT (ear, nose and throat) specialist may arrange a hearing test for your child.

 Need help now?